 You should pay heed to how you breathe while you bench.
 Proper breathing protocols for high-effort lifting involve filling your chest with air and bracing your core as though you were about to be punched in your stomach.

 This maximizes pressure in your abdominal cavity, creating stability throughout your torso and shoulders.
 You’ll need this robust stability to stabilize the bar, particularly while you lower it down to your chest, so you can then focus on pressing as hard as possible.
+World record holder Taylor Atwood discusses breathing and bracing techniques for the bench press in the video below:

 Try to hold your air until the bar leaves your chest, and then exhale forcefully as you straighten your elbows to finish the movement.